problematicz/frontend-fullstack/readme.md

 4. Moves made are final and cannot be undone.
 5. Movement is restricted to 1 square per move.
 6. There are a total of 5 rounds which constitute 1 set
-7. And 5 turns per round total.
-8. The pins and the board will reset after each round.
+7. The pins and the board will reset after each round.
-9. User with the most points after a set, wins.
+8. User with the most points after a set, wins.